Cielquan/RUlaub/ROADMAP.md

 - FE | Add Vac Add dialog

-- FE | Add logic to dis-/enable FAB if no year selected / no DB

 - FE | Add option to load current year or all for SchoolHoli Dialog current year is default